aidin36/tocc/docs/source/index.rst

 These are the main features of Tocc.

  * It can manage any kind of file.
-It don't limited to specific type of file.
+It's not limited to specific type of file.
  * It stores files and their related database in a regular directory, so you can store them everywhere, from you local file system, to a network storage or back them up in a DVD.
- * It have a File System interface, that let's any application use Tocc without any changes.
+ * It has a File System interface, that lets any application use Tocc without any changes.
 In other words, other applications don't have to support Tocc specially.
 It's compatible with everyone, out of the box.
  * There can be different UIs that work with Tocc: Command line interface,